p-ranav/iris/README.md

 Now let's write a `recevier` component.
 Define the `Mouse` struct and write a `load` method to enable deserialization.

+Create a subscriber using `component.create_subscriber`.
+Subscribers are implemented using ZeroMQ.
+The timeout parameter sets the timeout for the receive operation on the socket.
+If the value is 0, `recv()` will return immediately and loop until a message is received.
+If the value is -1, it will block until a message is available.
+For all other values, it will wait for a message for that amount of time before trying again.

 Subscriber callbacks have the signature `std::function<void(iris::Message)>`, i.e., subscriber receives `iris::Message` objects in its callback.
 Simply call `messsage.get<T>` to deserialize to the type `T`.

 ```cpp